Dancing with the Stars (American TV series) season 23: Week 9: Showstoppers Night

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Idina Menzel, Julianne Hough, Bruno Tonioli.

 Couples performed one musical theatre-inspired dance and a team-up dance with another couple, which involved the celebrities dancing side-by-side to the same song and receiving the same set of scores from the judges for the routine.
-The waltz was introduced.
 Couples are listed in the order they performed.

 Jenna Johnson performed again with James Hinchcliffe this week.

 Week 10: Semifinals

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Julianne Hough, Bruno Tonioli.

 The couples performed an unlearned dance and a trio dance involving an eliminated pro or a member of the troupe.

 Week 11: Finals

 Individual judges' scores in the chart below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Julianne Hough, Bruno Tonioli.

-On the first night, the couples performed a redemption dance and a freestyle.
+On the first night, the couples performed a redemption dance and their freestyle routine, after which a final couple was eliminated.
 On the second night, the final three couples performed a fusion dance that combined two dance styles.
 Couples are listed in the order they performed.

 After a three-week absence, Len Goodman returned to the judges' table for the finals.